Top 250 Global Retailers

 The report also provides a look at the world’s 50 largest e-retailers, a global economic outlook and trends for retailers to consider in the coming months.
 Read more about the Top 250 Global Powers of Retailing 2017 and view this year’s list.

-Companies were included in the Top 250 Global Powers of Retailing based on their non-auto retail revenue for fiscal year 2014 (encompasses fiscal years ended through June 2015).
+Companies are included in the Top 250 Global Powers of Retailing based on their non-auto retail revenue for the fiscal year.
 To be included on the list, a company does not have to derive the majority of its revenue from retailing so long as its retailing activity is large enough to qualify.
 Private equity and other investment firms are not considered as retail entities in this report — only their individual operating companies.

 A number of sources were consulted to develop the Top 250 list.
 The principal data sources for financial and other company information were annual reports, SEC filings and information found in company press releases and fact sheets or on company websites.
 If company-issued information was not available, other public-domain sources were used, including trade journal estimates, industry analyst reports and various business information databases.